 If you'd like to learn more about the Spring Festivals listed in Leviticus 23 and their impact on the believer, go to the "Articles" page on this web site, or CLICK HERE.

 Yom Teruah (Rosh HaShanah) is the beginning of the fall festival season.
 Since it is a New Moon, we observe it as such on the evening before (Sunday Evening, September 9) and the next day (Monday, September 10) as well (as a "mikrah kodesh" - sacred assembly).
 We welcome you to observe this exciting moed (festival) with us!
 Contact us for more information - email@example.com

 Yom Kippur is (according to Jewish tradition) the most sacred day of the year.
 It is a fast day and a "mikrah kodesh" - a sacred assembly.
 This year it falls on a Wednesday, September 19 (begins the evening before).
 We welcome you to observe this very important day with us!

-Sukkot pictures the Millennial Kingdom of YHVH, the time when Yeshua returns to Earth and begins the establishment of His kingdom as He rules and reigns in Jerusalem.
-It begins Sunday evening, September 23 and concludes 7 days later with Hoshanna Rabba - the "Last Great Day" and immediately followed by the one-day festival of Shemini Atzoreth (the 'Eighth Day Assembly) beginning Sunday Evening, September 30 - Monday Evening Oct.
-1).
+Sukkot pictures the Millennial Kingdom of YHVH, the time when Yeshua returns to Earth and begins to establishment of His kingdom as He rules and reigns from Jerusalem.
+It begins Sunday evening, September 23 and concludes 7 days later with Hoshanna Rabba - the "Last Great Day" and is immediately followed by the one-day festival of Shemini Atzoreth (the 'Eighth Day Assembly) beginning Sunday evening, September 30 and ending Monday evening Oct.
+1.